-We have incurred significant losses since our inception and we may continue to experience losses in the future.
+We have incurred significant losses since our inception, and we may continue to experience losses in the future.

-We incurred net losses of \$16.0 million and \$20.6 million during the three months ended March 31, 2019 and the year ended December 31, 2018, respectively.
-Noncash expenses (excluding depreciation and amortization of fixed and intangible assets) totaled \$12.7 million and \$8.9 million for the three months ended March 31, 2019 and the year ended December 31, 2018, respectively.
-As of March 31, 2019, we had an accumulated deficit of \$71.2 million.
-Moreover, the report of our independent registered public accounting firm to the financial statements for our fiscal year ended December 31, 2018, included Prospectus filed pursuant to Rule 424(b) under the Securities Act with the SEC on February 27, 2019, contains an explanatory paragraph stating that our recurring losses from operations, accumulated deficit and cash used in operating activities raise substantial doubt about our ability to continue as a going concern.
+We incurred net losses of \$5.1 million and \$30.7 million during the three months ended March 31, 2020 and the year ended December 31, 2019, respectively.
+Noncash expenses (excluding depreciation and amortization of fixed and intangible assets) totaled \$702,000 and \$16.2 million for the three months ended March 31, 2020 and the year ended December 31, 2019, respectively.
+As of March 31, 2020, we had an accumulated deficit of \$90.9 million.
+Moreover, the report of our independent registered public accounting firm to the financial statements for our fiscal year ended December 31, 2019, included elsewhere herein, contains an explanatory paragraph stating that our recurring losses from operations, accumulated deficit and cash used in operating activities raise substantial doubt about our ability to continue as a going concern.
 We cannot predict if we will achieve profitability soon or at all.
 We expect to continue to expend substantial financial and other resources on, among other things:

-- investments to expand and enhance our esports technology platform and technology infrastructure, make improvements to the scalability, availability and security of our platform, and develop new offerings; - sales and marketing, including expanding our customer acquisition and sales organization and marketing programs, and expanding our programs directed at increasing our brand awareness among current and new customers; - investments in bandwidth to support our video streaming functionality; - contract labor costs and other expenses to host our leagues and tournaments: - costs to retain and attract gamers and license first tier game titles, grow our online gamer community and generally expand our business operations; - hiring additional employees; - expansion of our operations and infrastructure, both domestically and internationally; and - general administration, including legal, accounting and other expenses related to being a public company.
+- investments to expand and enhance our esports technology platform and technology infrastructure, make improvements to the scalability, availability and security of our platform, and develop new offerings; - sales and marketing, including expanding our customer acquisition and sales organization and marketing programs, and expanding our programs directed at increasing our brand awareness among current and new customers; - investments in bandwidth to support our video streaming functionality: - contract labor costs and other expenses to host our leagues and tournaments: - costs to retain and attract gamers and license first tier game titles, grow our online gamer community and generally expand our business operations: - hiring additional employees; - expansion of our operations and infrastructure, both domestically and internationally; - general administration, including legal, accounting and other expenses related to being a public company.